jeromeetienne/phoneasdaydreamcontroller.js/README.md

-# phoneasvrcontroller.js
+# phoneasdaydreamcontroller.js
-phoneasvrcontroller.js  makes your phone act as a daydream vr controller.
+phoneasdaydreamcontroller.js  makes your phone act as a daydream vr controller.
 Thus you can start experimenting with daydream vr without a pixel phone or daydream viewer.

-phoneasvrcontroller.js uses your phone as a gamepad (3dof Virtual reality gamepad).
+phoneasdaydreamcontroller.js uses your phone as a gamepad (3dof Virtual reality gamepad).
 It is widely inspired by daydream controller.
 In fact, originally i wrote this to experiment on daydream, because i could not get my hand on a Pixel Phone and its daydream viewer.
 So i wrote this emulator to start experimenting now :)

-This repository contains the phoneasvrcontroller library that you can reuse.
+This repository contains the phoneasdaydreamcontroller library that you can reuse.
 Technically it exports the data in the same format as the gamepad api.
 My experimentations are in the ```/examples``` folder.
 You can even have up to 4 phones connected at the same time :)